FREE ONLINE ED ASSESSMENT. Start Here

 PDE5 inhibitors are ED drugs that can help you get an erection by increasing blood flow to your penis.
 Some of the more common PDE5-inhibiting medications include sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®) and avanafil (Stendra®).

-We offer several FDA-approved erectile dysfunction medications online, such as chewable ED hard mints, following a consultation with a licensed healthcare provider who’ll determine if a prescription is appropriate.
+We offer several erectile dysfunction medications online, such as chewable ED hard mints, following a consultation with a licensed healthcare provider who’ll determine if a prescription is appropriate.

 According to a review of multiple studies, erectile dysfunction is commonly associated with the following factors: